-The electric showers’ energy efficiency has a power rating of about 8.5, 9.5, or 10.5 kW.
+The electric shower’s energy efficiency has a power rating of about 8.5, 9.5, or 10.5 kW.
 A person wishing to install them is supposed to have a basic knowledge of wiring and plumbing.
-Always turn off the power when installing the electric shower head to avoid the short circuit.
+Always turn off the power when installing the electric shower head to avoid a short circuit.

 Installing the electric shower is relatively straightforward, but some important things to consider before installing another one.
 Below are the factors you need to consider before installing a shower.

 Water pressure: Checking the water pressure is essential for electric showers to work correctly.
 Even though the showers need minimal pressure and water flow, you need to know whether or not you require a pump.
 Consult the manufacturer’s instructions for the water pressure of the electric shower you have selected.

 Size: You can measure your shower’s size with a tape measure or check the manufacturer’s dimensions.
 This will help you plan the installation space.

 Accessible use of the shower handset: Before installation, you need to check whether everyone can comfortably use a shower handset before installing.
 If people who have different heights use the shower, are they comfortable in the shower?
 Please check the size so that children and tall people can use it.

 Pay attention to cleanliness: Thoroughly clean the area where you plan to install a shower and remove any clutter.
 This will give you a clean and comfortable place to carry out the installation.